 Here are samplings of the reasons Healthcare Reform still isn't going anywhere.

 Nobody told us to do it, but let no one suppose our scientific community was the only group who had the notion.
 Exceptionalism likely originates deep in our culture of conquering the wild frontier.
-There's also the Abe Flexner or Teddy Roosevelt progressivism theory, but sometime during the winning of World War II, we Americans strongly exaggerated the idea we could do anything, and carried that idea to surprising levels.
-Somewhere in the course of building the atom bomb, landing a man on the moon, defeating the whole world at war, defeating the Great Depression, and winning a whole lot of Nobel Prizes, we gave ourselves the idea we really could conquer all of disease.
-All it seemed to require was to spend tons of money, and to set our minds not to quit.
-It probably is well to remember that at the time of the Bretton Woods Conference in 1944 , we had two thirds of the gold in the world, locked up in Fort Knox.
-Foreign trade was paralyzed, because nobody else had any money.
+There's also the Abe Flexner or Teddy Roosevelt progressivism theory, but sometime during the winning of World War II, we Americans strongly exaggerated the idea we could do anything and carried that idea to surprising levels.
+Somewhere in the course of building the atom bomb, landing a man on the moon, defeating the whole world at war, defeating the Great Depression, and winning a whole lot of Nobel Prizes, we gave ourselves the idea we really could conquer all of the diseases.
+All it seemed to require was to spend tons of money and to set our minds not to quit.
+It probably is well to remember that at the time of the Bretton Woods Conference in 1944, we had two-thirds of the gold in the world, locked up in Fort Knox.
+Foreign trade was paralyzed because nobody else had any money.